Poetry: The State of the Art

 gone viral.
 For instance, Sappho and Basho translations published by THT have been "borrowed" hundreds of times by other poetry

-websites, blogs, Facebook and Pinterest pages, etc. There's no telling how many times those
+websites, blogs, Facebook and Pinterest pages, etc. So there's no telling how many times those

 poems have been viewed elsewhere.
-But in any case, ten million page views is a
+But in any case, ten million is a

 And there's more good news, because I was recently doing Google searches for